XorTroll/libjavm/README.md

 - Dynamic invoking stuff, related to `invokedynamic` opcode (method handle support, constant pool items related to this...)

-- Support or take into account annotations (currently only `CallerSensitive` is checked)
+- Support or take into account other annotations (currently only `CallerSensitive` is checked)